Electric Skateboards in Italy

 In Italy, electric skateboards do not yet have an official legal framework.

-⚙️ Legal Conditions
+⚙️ Legal Requirements

-Top speed: 20 km/h (and 6 km/h in pedestrian areas).
+Maximum speed: 20 km/h (and 6 km/h in pedestrian areas).

 Helmet mandatory for all users.

-Prohibition of carrying passengers, animals, or bulky objects.
+Do not transport passengers, animals, or bulky objects.

 From July 2025:

-→ registration plate,
+→ license plate,

 → mandatory insurance,

-→ compliance with new technical standards.Fines from €100 to €400 in case of non-compliance.
+→ compliance with new technical standards.Fines from 100 to €400 for non-compliance.

 Until then, riding on public roads remains legally risky and depends on local tolerance.